DanielMartensson/Weller-to-JBC-converter/README.md

 # Performance

 Due to the weak 50W transformer inside the Weller WECP-20 soldering sation, the output of the step response is slowly minimizing the steady state error.
 In other words, the 50W transformer cannot produce enought of current to ramp up the heat at the soldering time.
 Hence, the steady state still minimize the error between the reference and the trajectory due to internal integral action of the MPC controller.
-The measurements of the soldering station can be measured the C++ software [GoobySoft](https://github.com/DanielMartensson/GoobySoft) via Modbus protocol through a FTDI 232 UART USB Device.
+The measurements of the soldering station can be measured the C++ software [GoobySoft](https://github.com/DanielMartensson/GoobySoft) via [nanoMODBUS](https://github.com/debevv/nanoMODBUS) through a FTDI 232 UART USB Device.

 ![a](https://github.com/DanielMartensson/Weller-to-JBC-converter/blob/main/Pictures/Feedback%20control%20MPC.png?raw=true)